FORTUNE -- Usually Wall Street waits for a bubble before it pushes an investment on average Joes.

 His investment style may be hot these days, but Federated fund manager Daniel Peris views it as the oldest way to play the market.

 FORTUNE -- Daniel Peris is a dividend purist.
 It's not just that he hunts for companies able to deliver high returns via dividends.
 It's that he views dividends as the fundamental drivers of the stock market.
-In his view the size of the cash payouts and MOREScott Cendrowski, writer-reporter - Mar 28, 2012 5:00 AM ET
+In his view the size of the cash payouts and MOREScott Cendrowski, writer - Mar 28, 2012 5:00 AM ET

 The manager of the country's top-performing mutual fund is a reclusive former biochemist.
 What's his secret?